 5. Bodiam Castle

-This has got to be one of Britain’s most romantic castle venues and we think it’s a great day out for families, especially those travelling with young kids.
+This has got to be one of Britain’s most romantic castle venues and we think it’s a great day out for families, especially those traveling with young kids.
 Bodiam Castle is a 14th Century castle which features a well-preserved moat.
 The towers, which have been there for more than 600 years look almost as pristine as the day they were erected and their reflection can be seen in the surrounding water – so if you’re a keen photographer, remember to bring your camera.